play-co/gcif/README.md

 described above, except that it only has to worry about one channel of input so there is no color filtering.

 Unlike the RGBA compressor, its tile sizes can vary from 4x4 up to ~32x32 and the tile size is selected to minimize the size of the output.

 It produces as output, a subresolution tiled image describing the spatial filters that best compress the given image data, and residuals to encode.
-The subresolution tiled image is recursively compressed with the same monochrome compressor until it is better to encode using simple row filters.
+The subresolution tiled image is recursively compressed with the same monochrome compressor until it is better to encode using simple row filters, similar to how WebP works.

 When tile-based compression is less beneficial than encoding the input directly, simple row filters are employed.
-These determine if the input can be compressed better if a "same as left" predictor is run on the data.
+These determine if the input can be compressed better when a "same as left" predictor is run on the data.
+This choice is made per-scanline with a single bit.

 ### Note: Palette sorting